 Gas Safety Certificate – A document required by law to confirm that the gas installation at a property is safe.
 It must be carried out by a gas safe registered engineer.
 You can find out more about Gas Safety here.

 Guarantor – A guarantor is a UK based person, usually a family member but it does not need to be, who can pay the rent in the event that you are not able to.
 If you sign a joint and severally liable tenancy agreement, make sure that the agreement your guarantor signs states that they are only responsible for your share of the rent.
+The University of Sheffield has an Accommodation Guarantor Scheme for those who don't have a UK guarantor, however, the property in question must be a Smart Move Sheffield registered property AND students must meet all of their eligibility criteria.

 Joint and Severally Liable also known as Joint Contract – This is where all of the tenants sign a single contract.
 It means that you are all equally responsible for the whole property, and if you have a guarantor so are they.
 This includes the rent, paying the bills and any damage.
 In reality what this means to you is if one person drops out of the property and does not pay their rent, the landlord can ask any person on the tenancy agreement (or any guarantor) to pay the missing share.